April 2, 2026

 In contrast, places like large restaurants with high ceilings and multiple areas need a strategy that contemplates the different atmospheres within the same establishment.
 A terrace with lots of background noise may need more present music, while indoors with good acoustics can opt for something more sophisticated.
 Dividing audio into zones is ideal to adjust music and volume independently.

-How to Choose and Place Speakers
+How Should You Choose and Place Speakers in a Restaurant?

-The general rule is lower volume, wider coverage.
-It’s preferable to install more speakers at lower volume rather than fewer at high volume.
-This way, you avoid saturating the environment, reduce “dead spots,” and create a uniform experience.
+The general rule is: lower volume, wider coverage.
+It's preferable to install more speakers at lower volume rather than fewer at high volume.
+This way, you avoid saturating the environment, reduce "dead spots," and create a uniform experience.

-- Between 50 and 150 m²: distribute 4 to 8 speakers, adapted to the layout.
+- Between 50 and 150 m²: distribute 4 to 8 speakers, adapted to the layout

 Beyond the equipment, there are overlooked factors that are equally or even more important: